Housing Sign-Up FAQs

 There are limited single rooms available on campus.
 They are popular, and are often the first rooms selected.
 Due to space limitations, double rooms cannot be reserved as singles.

 Can I select more than one roommate?

 Yes, but keep the following in mind: If you are matched with more roommates than a room or suite can hold, you will not be able to select that location without dropping the extra roommate(s).
-Suite-style living spaces (in Pavek or Niskanen Hall) can be selected as two double rooms or an entire four-person suite.
+Suite-style living spaces (in Niskanen Hall) can be selected as two double rooms or an entire four-person suite.
 An individual may select one bed in a four-person suite, two matched roommates may select one of the two double rooms in a four-person suite, or four matched roommates may select the entire suite.
 If one space in the four-person suite is taken, though, then the suite will not be selectable by four-person roommate matches when choosing a new room.
 Roommate matches will need to be dropped to three or fewer people, depending upon the number of available beds in the suite.
 The fewer roommate matches you have, the more available spaces you have to choose from.

 After I am matched with a roommate, which one of us should select the room?

 When one matched roommate selects a room, the other matched roommate(s) is/are automatically assigned.
 Therefore, to have the best opportunity to select a desired location, the roommate with the earliest selection time should log in and select a room.

 What if I miss a deadline but still want to participate in Housing Sign-Up?

 Contact the Department of Residence Life immediately.
 Some accommodations may be made so that you can still participate.
 However, you may find that you do not have as many options for room selection as those who met the listed deadlines.

 I'm logged in, but why can't I see (or select) any rooms for a particular hall?